What is Heuristic Evaluation? An Essential Guide

 8. Synthesize and Plan

-Now, focus on the issue resolution based on the severity of the issues.
+Now, focus on resolving issues based on their severity.
 This step often involves further user testing and research.
 Regular check-ins ensure that your product stays user-friendly and adapts to changing user needs and expectations.
 It’s a cycle.
 As your product evolves, so should your evaluations.

 This was the general process followed during any heuristic evaluation.
 However, you have to keep a few things in mind: